vitoraok1/react-tryunfo-trybe/README.md

 ## About The Project

 In this project developed during the course of Trybe, it was proposed the development of a game in the style of Tryunfo, in which it will be possible to create new cards and list the existing cards in the deck.
-All this dynamically, using forms and the state of the application..
+All this dynamically, using forms and the state of the application.

 ## Built With